American River Parkway, United States of America - Things to Do in American River Parkway

 Insider Tips

-Bring layers of clothing as temperatures can vary significantly between shaded riverside areas and open sections, especially during spring and fall months.
+Bring layers as temperatures can vary significantly between shaded river areas and exposed trail sections

 Explore Activities in American River Parkway